slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-02-template.md

 <!-- #region pycharm={"name": "#%% md\n"} -->
 ## Exercise 3

-**Note:** Focus on solving the second exercise first, as this exercise is of secondary importance.
-Essentially, it shows that the same function can be computed by many different neural networks.

 Consider a neuron with incoming weights $\textbf{w}=w_1,\ldots,w_n$ bias $b$, and activation $\tau(\cdot)$.
 This neuron is connected to the $i$-th neuron of the next